-A review of the literature with respect to ultrasound system designs was summarized in the table below, based on a systematic review of components used.
+A summary of the literature with respect to ultrasound system design, based on a review of components used, is presented in the table below.
+High-end systems were considered in this review, as it is possible to exploit aspects of their design approach for use on simpler platforms.